wconvertino/FactionRats---An-Instagram-Bot-Template/README.md

 # Dependencies
 Instapy-cli,
 Instaloader, and
-the built-in OS, datetime, and itertools modules
+the built-in OS, datetime, random, and itertools modules